dermatologist/goscar-export/README.md

 This package includes three tools (*Go build* them separately from the cmd folder):

 * Fhirpost: The application for posting the csv fie to the FHIR server
-* Serverfhir: A simple FHIR server for testing.
-We recommend using PHS DW for production.
+* Serverfhir: A simple FHIR server for testing (requires mongodb).
+We recommend using [PHIS-DW](https://github.com/E-Health/fhir-server-phis-dw) for production.
 * Report: A simple application for descriptive statistics on the csv file

 ## Format of the CSV file